symfony/symfony-docs/forms.rst

 Besides, it simplifies code and makes "composing" and "embedding" form fields much easier to implement.

-There are tens of :doc:`form types provided by Symfony </reference/forms/types>` and you can also :doc:`create your own form types </form/create_custom_field_type>`.
+There are tons of :doc:`form types provided by Symfony </reference/forms/types>` and you can also :doc:`create your own form types </form/create_custom_field_type>`.

 Building Forms